 Similarly terse clarification followed and now I'm pleased to be releasing these restlessly structured, beat-heavy melodic experiments week after week, one song, one album at a time for as long as the Lemur draws breath.

-What We Know About Lunar Lemur:
+What We Think We Know About Lunar Lemur: